mdarm/m4-competition-approaches/statistical-methods/README.md

 - Naive 2
 - Arima

+## Dataset

+Dataset of choice was the yearly time-series and therefore it has been automated as such.
+For other datasets, eg hourly, some minor fiddling might be required.

 ## Method description

 - Naive 1: simply picks the last value of the training set, replicates it, forming a horizontal line.